 Examine and draw the L.S. in Ascaris mature male Study all the structures with labels as in the chart in your Lab.
+Study an the structures with labels as in the chart in your Lab.
 Examine human sperm smear under the light microscope.
+Examine numan sperm smear under the light inicroscope.
 Exercise inside Lab.

-Complete the diagram of spermatogenesis below in mature human male with writing the following items inside the diagram:

-- 1- Name of each cell?

-- 2- Diploid or haploid cell with no. of N?

-- 3- Type of division (mitosis or meiosis)?
+Complete the diagram of spermatogenesis below in mature human male with writing the following items inside the diagram: 1- Name of each cell?
+2- Diploid or haploid cell with no. of N?
+3- Type of division (mitosis or meiosis)?

-- 4- How many sperms are formed from one cell in spermatogenesis?
+4- How many sperms are formed from one cell in spermatogenesis?